What is Partition Wall?

 The surface of the plasterboard may be rough or smooth.
 If the partition is to be finished with plaster, its face surfaces are manufactured rough.
 If they are not to be plastered their surface should be finished.
-Plater board may be fixed in wooden frames provided with grooves.
+Plater boards may be fixed in wooden frames provided with grooves.

-Following are the advantages of Plasterboard partition walls:
+The following are the advantages of Plasterboard partition walls:

 ➤It is light in weight

 ➤Easy to handle

 The strawboard partition wall is mostly preferred where frequent removal of partitions is expected.
 It has good heat-insulation properties.